Outside Tap Installation Cost

 How Much to Fit an Outside Tap?

-The cost of installing an outdoor tap has multiple factors; whether you purchase a tap installation kit or the components separately, whether your plumber provides materials or whether you are installing the tap yourself, and the complexity of the work required.
+The cost of installing an outdoor tap has multiple factors including: whether you purchase a tap installation kit or the components separately, whether your plumber provides materials or whether you are installing the tap yourself, and the complexity of the work required.

 What other factors need to be considered?

-Typically, for a professional to install an outdoor tap costs between £40-£60 in labour for a straight forward installation, though this can rise to around £200 for more complex work, or if you decide to have two separate taps installed at the same time.
+Typically, for a professional to install an outdoor tap costs between £40 and £60 in labour for a straightforward installation, though this can rise to around £200 for more complex work, or if you decide to have two separate taps installed at the same time.

-Most plumbers will charge the same rate regardless of whether they are installing a hot or cold tap, as the process is near identical.
+Most plumbers will charge the same rate regardless of whether they are installing a hot or cold tap, as the process is nearly identical.

 As a general rule, the average, straightforward outdoor tap installation takes roughly 1 hour to complete, with many plumbers offering to supply materials alongside the installation.